The Six-Month Full-Time Culinary Course

 Career opportunities in the world of food are available now more than ever.
 Graduates of the Culinary Course have gone on to successful careers as chef/owners of their own restaurants; as cookbook authors and television personalities; as owners of their own food product businesses; as personal and private chefs; and as cooking teachers and cooking school owners.

-Find out more about Professional Programs Enrollment.
+Find out more about Six Month Programs Enrollment.

 For a pastry only course take a look at our Part-Time Pastry Course.